Can you spoil a newborn or young baby?

 If you’re worried about spoiling your baby by giving too much attention – especially if your baby won’t settle – it can help to know what to expect from newborn baby sleep.

-Although newborns sleep, on average, 16 out of every 24 hours, your baby might do this in short naps.
-During the first few weeks, while you and your baby are getting to know each other, you can introduce settling techniques that set the stage for helping your baby learn to sleep for longer periods.
+Although newborns sleep 14-17 hours in every 24 hours, your baby might do this in short naps.
+During the first few weeks, while you and your baby are getting to know each other, you can introduce responsive settling techniques that can help your baby learn to sleep for longer periods in the future.

 Baby feeds: what to expect